jeonghanlee/epics-trainings/docs/CH4/adviocInit.md

 9.  **Scanning and Access Security:**
     * `scanInit` initializes the periodic, event, and I/O event scanners, but the scan threads are created in a state where they cannot process records yet.
-    * `asInit` initializes the Channel Access access security system.
+    * `asInit` initializes the access security.
 If this fails, IOC initialization is aborted.
     * `dbProcessNotifyInit` initializes support for process notification.
     * After a short delay, `initHookAfterScanInit` is announced.

 10. **Initial Processing:**
-    * `initialProcess` is called.
-This function finds all records that have their `PINI` (Process at Initialization) field set to `YES` and triggers a processing cycle for them.
+    * `initialProcess` processes all reacords that have `PINI` set to `YES`
     * `initHookAfterInitialProcess` is announced.

 11. **Channel Access Server (Initial Setup):**
-    * `rsrv_init` is called to initialize the Channel Access server structures, but its network tasks are not yet allowed to run, so it doesn't announce its presence on the network.
+    * `rsrv_init` is called to start the Channel Access server, but its tasks are not yet allowed to run, so it doesn't announce its presence on the network.
     * `initHookAfterCaServerInit` is announced.

 At this point, the `iocBuild` phase is complete.
-The IOC's structure is built, configurations loaded, and support initialized, but it is still in a quiescent state. `initHookAfterIocBuilt` is announced.
+So, the IOC has been fully initialized, but it is still in a quiescent state. `initHookAfterIocBuilt` is announced.
 If you had started with `iocBuild`, the command would finish here.

 ## Phase 2: `iocRun` (Bringing the IOC Online)